spazzylemons/cj/README.md

 ### Encoding

 cj only parses JSON encoded as UTF-8 without BOM.
 Surrogate pairs will be combined, and lone surrogates will be parsed as-is.
+Invalid UTF-8 will be rejected.

 ### Deep nesting